 The Cardiovascular Pathology group, led by Dr. James Stone, provides all diagnostic services on cardiac and vascular samples, conducts research both independently and with many collaborators through its Cardiovascular Histology Core Facility, and maintains an active teaching program for residents in pathology and other services.

-- James R. Stone, MD, PhD, Assistant Professor of Pathology
+- James R. Stone, MD, PhD, Associate Professor of Pathology

-- R. Neal Smith, MD, PhD, Assistant Professor of Pathology
+- R. Neal Smith, MD, PhD, Associate Professor of Pathology

-- Gary Tearney, MD, PhD, Associate Professor of Pathology
+- Gary Tearney, MD, PhD, Professor of Pathology

 Academic and Research Accomplishments